 It’s also crucial for survival because you should know how to ignite a fire with rocks or wood by striking them together, so sparks fly out from their contact – this way, your warmth will last longer.

-Another important skill in bushcraft is foraging for food and water, which can be done in many forms depending on the area being traveled through.
-This can consist of scavenging old storage containers that are found throughout, harvesting fruit from wild trees found around a site, or digging up roots/tubers that were left behind by animals and are edible, causing no harm to your body.
+Another important skill in bushcraft is foraging for food and water, which can be done in many different ways, depending on the area being traveled through.

 Fishing is a great way to get food in the wild, but it takes some know-how.
 If you know how to fish correctly, then your next camping trip will be well-stocked with fresh-caught protein!
 Some people use fishing rods made out of branches instead of metal hooks and lines because they don’t have any other means to catch their prey.